ubilabs/axidraw/README.md

 #### `scale-move.js`

-To position and scale elements, use
+In order to position and scale elements, use

 ```js
 import {scaleAndMove} from '../lib/scale-move';